WOSFORD FENWICK NEAL

 ã Source: Office of Registrar of Vital Statistics, Kearny, NJ

-IV.
+III.
 Immigration Papers – U.S. Department of Labor – Naturalization Service

 d) Declaration of Intention #4383